iqm-finland/KQCircuits/docs/user_guide/gui_features.rst

 .. image:: ../images/gui_workflows/converting_gui_elements_to_code.gif

-The macro has special handling for waveguides (of `WaveguideCoplanar <https://github.com/iqm-finland/KQCircuits/blob/main/klayout_package/python/kqcircuits/elements/waveguide_coplanar.py>`_ type).
+The macro has special handling for waveguides (of :class:`.WaveguideCoplanar` type).
 The code generated for them automatically detects nearby reference points of other elements, and uses these instead of hardcoded points as the positions of the waveguide nodes.
 See the :ref:`modifying_waveguides` section above for